 *Open to the Public Investing is a member of FINRA and SIPC.
 This content is not investment advice.
 Investing involves the risk of loss and investments not guaranteed against loss.
 Cryptocurrency execution and custody services are provided by Apex Crypto LLC.
 Cryptocurrencies are not securities and are not FDIC or SIPC insured.

-Rachel Curry is Pennsylvania-based content writer and journalist talking all things finance.
+Rachel Curry is a Pennsylvania-based content writer and journalist talking all things finance.
 She likes to give meaning to numbers by humanizing them.
 You can connect with her on Twitter at @writingsofrach.